padrinobook/padrinobook/01-introduction.md

 - `padrino generate` - tells Padrino to perform the generator with the specified options.
 The generate options can be used to create other *components* for your application like a mailing system or a nice admin panel to manage your database entries.
 A shortcut for generate is `g`
-- `project` - says padrino to generate a new application.
+- `project` - tells padrino to generate a new application.
 - `hello-wolrd` - the name of the new application and this is also the folder name.